Birth and Neonatal Injury Lawyers

 - Forceps injuries, such as bruises or lacerations

-- Lack of oxygen to mother or child and the consequent injuries, such as a brain injury or brain damage
+- Lack of oxygen to mother or child and the consequent injuries, such as a hypoxic brain injury and brain damage, or Hyper Ischemic Encephalopathy

 - Medication errors